NewcastleRSE/dolfin-flutter-development/README.md

 To get the app to work correctly with Firebase:

 * **Android** - download google-services.json for the app on Firebase and copy it to the "android/app" folder.

+## Roadmap

+- [ ] Initial Development
+- [ ] Minimum viable product
+- [ ] Feature-Complete

+## Acknowledgements
+This work was funded by a grant from the UK Research Councils, EPSRC grant ref.
+EP/L012345/1, “Example project title, please update”.